 Ultimately, the goal of DEIB is to create a workplace where every individual feels like they belong and can thrive.
 But to make that happen, DEIB programs also need to be tied strongly to trackable and visual metrics that show these programs have an overwhelmingly positive return on investment.

 Metrics?
 What Metrics?
-Check out our Mentoring ROI page for more details about how to measure the ROI of mentoring programs and use our free ROI calculator to see what ROI you could get.
+Check out our Mentoring ROI page for more details about how to measure the ROI of mentoring programs, and use our free ROI calculator to see what ROI you can get.

 The Culture of Belonging in the Workplace